 The bell rang loudly, waking Peter up from his seventh-period nap.
-His bleary-eyed face snapped up from his crossed elbows.
+His bleary-eyed face snapped up from his elbows.

 Peter’s eyes narrowed in rage.
 He reached into his hoodie, grasping the multi-function weapon (it looked like a pen, but could also morph into a knife, garrote, or a high-voltage taser) he called “The Buttfucker.”
 His fingers danced along its ridges, pushing its triggers in a five-key sequence.
-A second from now, Blake Turner would be shucking and jiving to the tune of fifty thousand volts, seizing up so goddamn hard that—
+Mere seconds from now, Blake Turner would be shucking and jiving to the tune of fifty thousand volts, seizing up so goddamn hard that—

-“Are you going to yoga?”
+“You going to yoga?”

 Peter scowled.
 “What’re you—”